The cult classic was first produced in 1955.

-The Shanghai Watch company has the distinction of being China’s very first watch factory, and over 60 years ago, produced the country’s first mechanical watch.
+The Shanghai watch company has the distinction of being China’s very first watch factory, and over 60 years ago, produced the country’s first mechanical watch.

 But against the country’s average monthly income of 36 yuan, the watch was largely an aspirational luxury item for the masses.

-Zhou wore the factory’s first calendar function model, the A623, until his death—it was removed from his wrist on the day he died in 1976.
+Zhou wore the factory’s first calendar function model, the A623, until his death.
+It was removed from his wrist on the day he died in 1976.

-About a decade ago, the Shanghai Watch company tried to reinvent itself into a luxury brand, to compete with European rivals.
+About a decade ago, the Shanghai Watch company tried to reinvent itself into a luxury brand to compete with European rivals.
 It produced a couple of bedazzled pieces with complex tourbillon movements.

-But it never quite managed to turn itself into a Rolex competitor in the rapidly developing economy, whose people were starting to actually be able to afford Rolexes in the last couple of decades.
+But it never quite managed to turn itself into a Rolex competitor in the rapidly developing economy, where people were starting to actually be able to afford Rolexes in the last couple of decades.

 If you’re picking out a retro model, you'll see the company’s original logo was an angular stylized block of the Chinese characters for Shanghai.
-This was replaced with a calligraphy style logo in the ’70s.
+This was replaced with a calligraphic logo in the ’70s.